EmnaDebbabi/CNN-for-Causality-extraction/README.md

 ## Data

-On this step we will use SemEval-2 Task8 by [Hendrickx and Kim, 2010] which focuses on multiple- way classification of the semantic relationships between nominal pairs.
+On this step we will use SemEval-2 Task8 by [Hendrickx and Kim, 2010] which focuses on multiple way classification of the semantic relationships between nominal pairs.
 It is a testbed for automatic classification of semantic relations.
 23This dataset consists of 8000 sentences that have been annotated in accordance with SemEval-2 Task 8’s guidelines.
 Some sentences have been reused from SemEval-1 Task4 (Classification of Semantic